 .
 Goal: Subgoal Point Click

 Cogulator comes with twenty-one operators pre-installed, to which you can add more.
-Operators have four components: the operator name, an operator label, an operator modifier.
+Operators have three components: the operator name, an operator label, an operator modifier.
 The name is the operator itself (e.g., Point for pointing a mouse or Look for looking at something on the screen).
 The label, which describes how the operator is being used, is typically optional (Type, Listen, and Say require a label in order to determine how long the step should take).
 So, if I wanted to indicate that a save button is what is being pointed to in a model, I could enter:

 .
 Point to Save Button